 Failure of the individual to cooperate in the eligibility determination process or to meet any of the criteria above will result in denial of admission or discharge from CCW.

-NOTE: An individual may only be certified to receive services from one home and community-based services waiver program at a time.
+NOTE: An individual may only be certified to receive services from 1 home and community-based services (HCBS) waiver program at a time.

-Request for Services Registry
+CCW Request for Services Registry

-The Louisiana Department of Health (LDH) is responsible for the Request for Services Registry (RFSR), hereafter referred to as “the registry,” for the CCW.
-An individual who wishes to have their name placed on the registry shall contact a toll-free telephone number, which is maintained by the Office of Aging and Adult Services (OAAS).
+The Louisiana Department of Health (LDH) is responsible for the CCW RFSR, hereafter referred to as “the registry”.
+An individual who wishes to have their name placed on the CCW registry shall contact a toll-free telephone number, which is maintained by the Office of Aging and Adult Services (OAAS).

 Requests for CCW services shall be accepted from the following: